Our Future Path! A plan for a better world!

 The origins of the word tip can be traced back to the early seventeenth century in England.
 Then, it was a verb meaning 'to give' or 'to pass along'.
 In the early eighteenth century, it took on its familiar current use of 'to give a gratuity to (a person)'.
 It has also been said that the term "TIPS" stands for "To Insure Proper Service", which would imply that one would not get proper service without leaving a tip.
 This last definition was most likely added more recently to reflect one of the realities of tipping.

-For many of us, it can be a very complicated issue deciding who, when and how much to tip.
+For many of us, it can be a very complicated issue deciding who, when, where and how much to tip.
 Of course, there are numerous guides available to help us out.
 These guides may be important for those of us who run into new situations where we do not know whether we are expected to tip or not.
-A tipping guide can be especially important when we are traveling to another country where the who, when and how much to tip may be different.
+A tipping guide can be especially important when we are traveling to another country where the who, when, where and how much to tip may be different.

 In general, waiters, taxi drivers, hairdressers, and bellhops expect to be tipped, but there are numerous others who may expect or at least want a tip.
 The expected amount of the tip varies greatly based on the situation.
 In some cases, we may be expected to tip anywhere between 10 and 30 percent or more of the bill.
 In other cases, especially when there is no separate bill for someone’s portion of the service, some set tip amount or per item tip amount may be expected.
 For instance, a skycap or bellhop may expect a dollar per bag.
 In many other cases, tips may not be expected or may even be illegal.
-For instance, you should never tip a government employee, since this would be considered extortion or a bribe, which is illegal in the United States.
+For instance, you should never tip a government employee, since this would be considered either extortion or bribery depending on the circumstances and is illegal in the United States.

 Example Situations